 Playing with the Heating Cost Calculator, let’s load in 87% for oil & 95% for both natural gas & propane per prior.
 Load in $1.586 per gallon (our current “Co-Op Price) for oil & press “Recalculate”.
 Now using a side calculator multiply your natural gas price of 8.74 by your Service Burden.
 If its currently over 1.505 oil wins.
 (BTW – Pity that poor propane guy!)

 If you want to extend your heating calculator play time, increment the item cost values for coal, wood & wood pellets until you equate each to $13.15 Per MBTU.
 This is the item pricing equivalent to oil heating.
 Great stuff to needle your neighbor who’s “saving money” while trying to keep warm with solid fuels.
 Of course avoid that Old Yankee that cuts all his own wood “for nuthin” and massages his woodpile year ’round.
 “Heats ya twice, ya know.”

-It must be added that Condensing Gas Appliances are significantly costlier to install with reduced economic lives than cast-iron boilers.
+It must be added that Condensing Gas Appliances are significantly costlier to install with reduced economic lives vs. cast-iron boilers.

 “The Heating Blog” on our website offers a wide array of related heating subject articles.